GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/stdlib/detail/math.rst

 .. |variable-math-DBL_EPSILON| replace:: the difference between 1 and the smallest double precision floating point number of type double that is greater than 1.

+.. |variable-math-DBL_PI| replace:: The ratio of a circle's circumference to its diameter. π

 .. |variable-math-PI| replace:: The ratio of a circle's circumference to its diameter. π

 .. |function-math-!=| replace:: Compares x and y per component.
 Returns true if at least one component does not match.